-We emphasise that this result has not appeared previously in the literature in this generality; previously the most general result was due to [27] and [49], which proved a closely related result under an additional condition on the measures, which is not necessary here.
+We emphasise that this result has not appeared previously in the literature in this generality; previously the most general result was due to [30,51], which proved a closely related result under an additional condition on the measures, which is not necessary here.
+Unlike our solution, however, the constructions of [30,51] are constructive.

-Remark 2.11.
-In fact, similarly to the n-marginal Root and Rost solutions τ^{AY} simultaneously solves the optimization problems for each i which of course implies Theorem 2.10 (see also Remark 2.7.2).
+Remark 2.12 In fact, similarly to the n-marginal Root and Rost solutions τ^{AY} simultaneously solves the optimization problems for each i which of course implies Theorem 2.11 (see also Remark 2.8.2).
 To keep the presentation readable, we only prove the less general version.